What is the Accuplacer Exam?

 Redesigned SAT Scores

-If you took the SAT during March 2016 or later, please see the scores outlined in red (Reading Section and Math Section Score).
-These are the scores that are used to determine your testing exemption.
-Please note that any printed official test score report MUST include all six test scores shown below, see instructions on how to print your report directly from College Board.
+If you took the SAT during March 2016 or later, please see the scores outlined in red (Reading Test and Math Section).
+These are the scores that are used to determine your testing placement or exemption.
+Please note that any printed score report MUST include all six test scores shown below, see instructions on how to print your report directly from College Board.
 All six scores are needed to be converted from NEW SAT to OLD SAT.
 Concordance tables can be found here.

 |Measure or Score||Recommended Maximum “Age”|